Purdue-CS193/homework-0-arnavsiva/index.md

+# Arnav Sivakumar's First CS193 Homework

+## Favorite things about CS 193
+- How relaxed the class is
+- How it helps make sure you have a solid cs foundation
+- Just students, no professors - easier to ask questions

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.